-The German industry shake-up comes as carmakers the world over face a slump in demand, reduced cash flow and the prospect of further consolidation in an attempt to ride out the economic downturn.
+The industry shake-up comes as carmakers around the world face a slump in demand, are burning through cash and are looking to the prospect of further consolidation to help them to ride out the economic downturn.

-The comments by RHJ, which had previously refused to confirm its interest in Opel, could mean Canadian auto parts supplier Magna (MGa.TO) has lost its much-vaunted lead in the last stages of the race to buy Opel, with a signing expected by the end of this month.
+The comments by RHJ could mean Canadian auto parts supplier Magna has lost its much-vaunted lead in the last stages of the race to buy Opel, with a signing expected by the end of this month.

 RHJ, whose annual loss doubled last year to 1 billion euros, is reported to require only 3.8 billion euros in state aid as part of a deal for a majority stake in Opel, against an expected request of 4.5 billion euros from Magna.

-Both would likely cut the same number of jobs, but labour leaders and local politicians, who enjoy a say in the deal, have so-far backed Magna due to its long-term industrial concept and its experience in the industry.
-[ID:nWEA0509] [ID:nL9459134]
+Both would likely cut the same number of jobs, but labor leaders and local politicians, who enjoy a say in the deal, have so-far backed Magna due to its long-term industrial plans and its experience in the industry.

-Italian carmaker Fiat (FIA.MI) has also expressed interest in Opel, and found approval within the German economics ministry, but the indebted Italian carmaker has been unwilling to invest any cash as part of the deal.
-[ID:nLQ505734]
+Italian carmaker Fiat SpA has also expressed interest in Opel and found approval within the German economics ministry, but the indebted Italian carmaker has been unwilling to invest any cash as part of the deal.